Dying in hospital

 Even when death is expected, more people approaching the end of life die in hospital than anywhere else.
 While some people feel more secure being near health professionals, others feel anxious about hospital care, believing it will be too impersonal.

-To help create a more homely environment, ask if you or your carers can bring in familiar items from home, such as a favourite blanket or photos.
+To help create a more homely environment, ask if you, your carers, family or friends can bring in familiar items from home, such as a favourite blanket or photos.

-- Experienced medical and nursing staff are available at short notice to manage physical symptoms (e.g. pain, fatigue, breathlessness) and emotional needs (e.g. anxiety,
+- Experienced medical and nursing staff are available at short notice to manage physical symptoms (e.g. pain, fatigue, breathlessness, delirium) and emotional needs (e.g. anxiety, agitation).

 - Some families prefer not to live in a house where someone has died.

-The quality of end-of-life care in a hospital can be managed with communication and advance care planning.
+The different aspects of end-of-life care in a hospital can be managed with communication and advance care planning.
 Preparing an advance care directive can help give you control over the type of medical treatment you receive.